HugoBlox/theme-academic-cv/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-My name is Sophie Fortz.
-I am a Ph.D. student in software engineering at the University of Namur, under the supervision of Dr. Gilles Perrouin and Pr.
-Patrick Heymans.
-I am also a member of the PReCISE research centre and the Namur Digital Institute.
-After one year of PhD funded by the EoS (Excellence of Science) VeriLearn project, I obtained a [FRIA (FNRS) Grant](https://www.frs-fnrs.be/en/financements-resp/chercheur-doctorant).
-My thesis is entitled: [*"LIFTS: Learning Featured Transition Systems"*](poster).
-My main research interests include variability-intensive systems, behavioural modelling, model-based software testing, AI4SE and SE4AI.
-Being in my last PhD year, I'm open to discuss about posdoctoral position.
-So, do not hesitate to contact me to discuss research!
+My name is Sophie Fortz and I am a postdoctoral researcher specializing in software engineering at the University of Namur.
+My research is conducted under the expert guidance of Dr. Gilles Perrouin and Prof. Patrick Heymans.
+Additionally, I hold membership in the PReCISE research center and the Namur Digital Institute.

+My academic trajectory began with an initial year of PhD funded by the FNRS EoS (Excellence of Science) VeriLearn project, before I secured a competitive [FRIA (FNRS) Grant](https://www.frs-fnrs.be/en/financements-resp/chercheur-doctorant).

+My doctoral thesis, [*"LIFTS: Learning Featured Transition Systems"*](poster), reflects my passion for exploring topics such as variability-intensive systems, behavioral modeling, model-based software testing, AI4SE and SE4AI.

+Currently, I have returned to the EoS VeriLearn project for a brief postdoctoral appointment before transitioning to a new chapter in my academic journey.
+I am excited to join Professor Mohammad Reza Mousavi's team at King's College, London, where I will be focusing on testing techniques for quantum programs.

 On my spare hours, I like to read and follow [drawing/painting classes](painting).
-I am also an active member of [the Belgian Guide Federation](guides), where I have been successively girl guide, group leader and trainer.
+I was also an active member of [the Belgian Guide Federation](guides) for years, where I have been successively girl guide, group leader and trainer.